Skip to main content

 Realtime Flood Forecasting

-To protect the residents and businesses of orange county from impacts from future storms, the county is developing a flood forecasting tool.
+To protect the residents and businesses of Orange County from impacts from future storms, the County is developing a flood forecasting tool.
 This tool will better inform the community of the severity of storm events.
+This project will start in 2026 and take approximately one year to complete.

 Diagram and chart of an aerial view of a pump station next to retention pond